Log in to snowHeads to make it MUCH better!

 It is recognised in Austria, France, Germany, Great Britain, Italy, Norway, Switzerland, Japan, New Zealand, Peru, and was joined early by the Canadian ACMG (Association of Canadian Mountain Guides) and recently by the Guides from the USA - the AMGA (American Mountain Guides Association).
 The BMG (British Mountain Guides) are associated

 UIAGM members are qualified to guide skiers and ski tourers (on and -especially- off piste and on glaciers), walkers, climbers, including ice climbers, mountaineers and ski mountaineers.
 As well as formal study they follow a long Apprenticeship when they are known as Aspirants.
 The qualification includes guiding, skiing and snowcraft skills as well as first aid, mountaineering, rescue, including crevasse rescue, and ropework skills.
 Only certified mountain guides are legally qualified to lead clients on glaciers or places where ropes are necessary.

-- Term used to denote skiers making turns which are carved, but which lack continuous dynamic movement through the turns.
+- Term used to denote skiers making turns which are carved, but which lack continuous dynamic

 Three types of situations typically lead to Phantom Foot injuries: